MCT-master/mct-master.github.io/_posts_draft/2023-04-18-fabianst-autoencoders-and-variationalautoencoders.md

 The smallest layer in the system, is often referred to as the "latent layer" or "bottleneck layer".
 After training, we can use only the decoder layer to generate material by giving values into the bottleneck layer and having them fed-forward through the decoder stage generating new material based on the training data.

 ## Variational Autoencoders
-A Variational Autoencoder is very similar to a traditional autoencoder but with an important twist.
+A variational autoencoder is very similar to a traditional autoencoder but with an important twist.
 Traditional autoencoder map the encoded data to a fixed point in the latent space which, when reconstructed by the decoder, will ideally produce a 1-to-1 reconstruction of the input data.
-That's why Autoencoder solely optimize reconstruction loss.
+That's why autoencoders solely optimize reconstruction loss.

 In a variational autoencoder the encoded data does not get mapped to a fixed point but to a probability distribution.
 This is were the true generative capability of a VAE lies.
 When this distribution is sampled and ran through the decoder it will generate a new sample resembling the input data, or anything you specify that lies in-between.
 Simplified, if you have a dataset that contains flute and guitar recordings, with sampling the latent space correctly you could essentially create an instrument that sounds a bit like a flute and a bit like a guitar.